jacintic/sage_qa_interview/test_plan_exercise/test_plan_deliverable.md

       1. have Front End solution do the following
          1. Each field that is required marked with an asterisk
          2. A clear message near the Submit button explaining that the (*) fields are required
-         3. All fields with validation must have a toggable "validation requirements" small button underneath the field clearly explaining the validation rules that apply to the field
+         3. All fields with validation must have a toggle "validation requirements" small button underneath the field clearly explaining the validation rules that apply to the field
       2. API/Back End should have rules for required and validation and proper response messages
 1. Register with Empty Data
    1. It should